Nandakishore695/HTML-CSS-Javascript/README.md

 # HTML Interview Questions and Answers

 **1.What is HTML?**
-- HTML stands for Hypertext Markup Language and it also allows us to create website.
+- HTML stands for Hypertext Markup Language it use to create website.
 It provides a way to structure content on the web by using tags such as headings, paragraphs, links, images, forms and many more.

 **2.Difference between link and anchor tag?**
 - Link tag :- It is used for linking the external resources file.